This content was originally published by The Hop Review, a digital magazine that joined the Hop Culture family in March 2020.

 WEST TOWN, CHICAGO — Botanical brewer Forbidden Root and their in-house Alchemist Randy Mosher are releasing their Elixir Series, a set of flavors intended to be added to their beer.
 The inspiration comes in-part from spiced or fruit syrups, commonly added to Berliner Weisse beers to counter the sour tartness.
 The Elixirs will be released at a special event at the brewery on April 5th.
 [THR Wire]

 RAVENSWOOD, CHICAGO — As an alternative to your typical salty beer snacks, Chicago snack producer I Heart Keenwah has partnered with neighborhood brewers to create beer pairings for their product.
-In this promo video,
+In this promo video, they talk to the creators of each beer and why each pairing works so well.
+[THR Wire]

 ROSCOE VILLAGE, CHICAGO — Following the closure of neighborhood brunch/donut/dinner joint Endgrain, the storefront will soon be taken over by craft beer and sausage haven Bangers & Lace.
 The Roscoe spot will be their third location and no opening date has yet been announced.
 [Eater Chicago]